 The applicable WLTP test cycle n+1 is defined to be the confirmation cycle.

-For vehicles without a charge-sustaining capability over the complete applicable WLTP test cycle, the end of the charge-depleting test is reached by an indication on a standard on-board instrument panel to stop the vehicle, or when the vehicle deviates from the prescribed speed trace tolerance for 4 consecutive seconds or more.
+For vehicles without a charge-sustaining capability over the complete applicable WLTP test cycle, the end of the charge-depleting Type 6 test is reached by an indication on a standard on-board instrument panel to stop the vehicle, or when the vehicle deviates from the prescribed speed trace tolerance for 4 consecutive seconds or more.
 The accelerator control shall be deactivated and the vehicle shall be braked to standstill within 60 seconds.

 3.2.4.5.
 Break-off criterion